-It is essential that new features are not only developed and tested successfully, but they also deployed and operated without much chaos and disruption.
-Software cross-functional teams which include product owners, software development, quality assurance (QA), operations need to work together to ensure the fast flow of work from development to operation.
-This requires development teams to be more productive in delivering quality work while QA, operations, and other teams need to use automated tools and follow well-formed practices to minimize their dependence on other teams.
-DevOps has been a process that organizations seek to achieve this goal.
+It is essential that new features are not only developed and tested successfully but are also deployed and operated without much chaos or disruption.
+Cross-functional software teams, which include product owners, software development, quality assurance (QA), and operations, need to work together to ensure the fast flow of work from development to operation.
+This requires development teams to be more productive in delivering quality work and QA, operations, and other teams to use automated tools and follow well-formed practices to minimize their dependence on other teams.
+DevOps, a well-known software development practice, is the process that organizations seek to achieve this goal.

-A transformation in DevOps must begin within.
+A transformation in DevOps must begin from within.
 It involves organizing, empowering, and enabling teams to maximize their capabilities and their chances of success.
 In other words, it is more about people than tools and technology.

 Start with the right team